-Psychically, human life -- like animal life -- differs from plant life.
-For the lives of humans and animals are subject to conscious control.

-For example, in humans and animals, the central nervous system controls the mechanical processes involved in sensing and conveying food to the mouth.
-That is not the case with plant life.
-This is what the Bible means when it describes both animals and men as "moving creatures" or "living creatures" or "living souls"22 in whose nostrils is "the breath of life."23
+Psychically, human life, like animal life, differs from plant life in that it is subject to conscious control.
+For example, the central nervous system controls the mechanical processes involved in sensing and conveying food to the mouth, which is not the case with plant life.
+This is what the Bible means when it describes both animals and men as "moving creatures" or "living creatures" or "living souls" in whose nostrils is "the breath of life."